astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

         summary: "{{ $labels.deployment }} scheduler is unhealthy"
         description: "The {{ $labels.deployment }} scheduler's heartbeat has dropped below the acceptable rate."
 ```

-**Need to customize an alert?** Customers with Enterprise-level Astronomer can modify any Astronomer-released alert according to their organization's needs.